OctopusDeploy/blog/blog/2020-09/multi-environment-k8s-deployments/index.md

 The installation of the NGINX ingress controller created a load balancer with a public IP.
 We need to know this public IP in order to map it to a DNS hostname.

-To inspect Kubernetes resources we use a community step template called **Kubernetes - Inspect Resources**.
+To inspect Kubernetes resources, we use a community step template called **Kubernetes - Inspect Resources**.
 This step is a convenient wrapper around `kubectl`, and we'll use it to inspect the details of the services created by NGINX:

 ![](inspect-service.png "width=500")

 ## Update the DNS records

 The **octopus.tech** domain is hosted by SimpleDNS, which offers an API to update DNS records.
-Updating an existing DNS record is performed with a HTTP PATCH operation, and we have performed this using `curl`.
+Updating an existing DNS record is performed with an HTTP PATCH operation, and we have performed this using `curl`.
 The value of the **IP Address** variable is supplied via a prompt before the runbook is run, and the **SimpleDNS Token** variable is a secret:

 :::hint
 The `curl` executable is provided by an [additional package reference](https://octopus.com/blog/script-step-packages) to the Windows build of curl [found here](https://curl.haxx.se/windows/).